-Personal Finance Lessons for Teens
+Personal Finance for Teens

 Only four states (Virginia, Tennessee, Missouri, and Utah) require high school students to complete a stand-alone course in personal finances to graduate high school, but every teen should enter adulthood with basic financial literacy.

 A 2009 study by the National Bureau of Economic Research (NBER) found that only 27% of young adults understood basic financial concepts like inflation and interest rate calculations.
-Basic personal finance concepts are critical to thriving independently as adults, and these concepts should be taught when kids are young, so positive habits have time to develop before they leave the nest.
-Here are some of the most important personal finance concepts for teens.
+Basic personal finance for teens is critical in order to thrive independently as adults, and these money management skills should be taught when kids are young, so positive habits have time to develop before they leave the nest.

 Ideally, children should learn to set aside some of their money as savings from the time they start receiving an allowance in the elementary school years.
-Teens should be encouraged to set aside a consistent portion of all money they receive, including money from part-time jobs, allowances, and special occasion money like that for birthdays and Bar Mitzvahs.
+Teens should be encouraged to save money consistently from all the cash or income, including money from part-time jobs, allowances, and special occasion money like that for birthdays and Bar Mitzvahs.

-Learn the Value of Budgeting and Delayed Gratification
+Financial Tips for Teens: Learn the Value of Budgeting and Delayed Gratification

 Start now: Sign up for Mint and check out our free, easy personal finance tools that can work for you and your teen.

-How Bank Accounts Work
+Personal Finance Lessons for Teens: How Bank Accounts Work

-How Credit Cards Work
+Personal Finance Lessons for Teens: How Credit Cards Work

 Even if a teen doesn't obtain a credit card until after college, knowing how they work can help keep temptation in check once that day arrives.
-Teens should understand how much credit cards charge in interest and how interest can make the true price of an item go up drastically.
+Teenage money management includes their awareness about how much credit cards charge in interest and how interest can make the true price of an item go up drastically.

-The Importance of Credit Scores
+Personal Finance Lessons for Teens: The Importance of Credit Scores

 Teens are used to being graded.
 From report cards to SATs, teens are well aware of how numbers are used to represent accomplishments and responsibility.
-The concept of the credit score is not lost on the average teen, and though most can't do much about their credit score during high school, they can lay the foundation for building one in adulthood.
-By learning the concepts listed above and putting them into practice, teens will be much better prepared when they begin building their own credit history.
+The concept of the credit score is not lost on the average teen, and though most can't do much about their credit score during high school, they can lay the foundation for building one in adulthood with teenage money management.

-If you're the parent of a teenager, your child probably isn't receiving personal finance instruction in school.
-Whether or not she is, it's important that you emphasize the value of developing good personal finance habits at a young age and do your best to set a good example.
+If you're the parent of a teenager, your child probably isn't receiving personal finance instruction for young adults at their school.
+Whether or not he or she is formally learning about teenage money management, it's important that you emphasize the value of developing good personal finance habits at a young age and do your best to set a good example.

 Try it now: Sign up for Mint and start using our easy personal finance tools that can help you and your teen.